Faculty and Courses

 About the Professor

-Dr Lara Frumkin is a Senior Lecturer in the School of Psychology, a chartered psychologist, fellow of the Higher Education Academy, associate fellow of the British Psychological Society and international affiliate of the American Psychological Association.
+Dr Lara Frumkin is a Senior Lecturer in the School of Psychology and Counselling, a chartered psychologist, fellow of the Higher Education Academy, associate fellow of the British Psychological Society and international affiliate of the American Psychological Association.
 Before coming to the Open University, she worked in government and non-profit as well as in academia.

 After receiving her qualifications in the USA (BS, MA, PhD in psychology), Lara worked at the American Psychological Association.
 There her work centred around policy and informing the public about psychological research and practice.
 She then worked at the US Department of Justice linking psychology to relevant aspects of justice, national security and crime.
 Since moving to the UK in 2003, Lara has worked at Middlesex University and the Institute of Education.
 Most recently she was programme leader for the BSc forensic psychology at the University of East London.
 Lara is a community and social psychologist by background and applies this to criminal psychology and cross-cultural interactions.